 As you can see, some items are listed under different categories.
 Like giving fish to dogs, which is an excellent source of protein and healthy fats.
 Dogs' tastes are not as discerning, so you can get cheaper fish that is palatable to dogs but may not be so tasty for humans.

 My uncle always fed his dogs a can of sardines every other day in addition to their regular dog food.
 But the smartest thing to do is go by the science, as well as consultations with your veterinarian.
-It only takes a little bit of initial research and time investment, and you don't have to do that again afterwards.
+It only takes a little bit of initial research and time investment, and you don't have to do that again afterward.
 The choice is yours.

 Reading Dog Food Labels

-Unfortunately, pet food industry is still young and highly unregulated.
+Unfortunately, the pet food industry is still young and highly unregulated.
 According to AAFCO, any dog food manufacturer can put the words “premium” or “complete” on their dog food container, and it means nothing.

 In other words, it doesn’t have to be true.
 “Natural” is as good as “Premium” and as good as “This Food is Bad for Your Dog” labels.
 They have no value.